semaphoreci/semaphore/docs/docs/getting-started/migration/bitbucket.md

 </TabItem>
 <TabItem value="new" label="Semaphore">

 The following commands in a job run the same CI procedure.
-You can optimize for speed by splitting the tests in different jobs.
+You can optimize for speed by splitting the tests into different jobs.

 ```shell
 sudo apt-get update